memeguild/emoji-canvas/README.md

 Run `./scripts/bootstrap.sh` to create a python virtual environment and install the required node modules.

+Once that completes you should be able to run `./scripts/run-server.sh` to start the flask server.

+In another terminal, run `./scripts/watch.sh` to compile our CSS and JS down into the `/static` folder and watch for changes.

 ## Asset Attribution

 * [Bucket by Marek Polakovic from the Noun Project](https://thenounproject.com/marekpolakovic/uploads/?i=394462)